AbssZy/AbssZy/README.md

 * Here is my [Resume](https://drive.google.com/file/d/1V1K5DIOy_4C6eOn1YA3snOGI8G430uQ5/view?usp=sharing).

+* Currently doing my Master of Computer Science at the University of New Brunswick.

-* A final-year student of Vellore Institute Of Technology currently pursuing Bachelor of Technology in Computer Science and Engineering.
+* Completed Bachelor of Technology in Computer Science and Engineering from Vellore Institute Of Technology, Vellore, India.

 * I have served as the Financial Head at Technology And Gaming CLUB - VIT Vellore.